Arafin22/independent-service-provider/README.md

-# Getting Started with Create React App
+# clone and npm init

+# demo site link

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+## use node pakages

+1.  react bootstrap(also bootstrap cdn) and raw css -npm install react-bootstrap bootstrap
+    (all about design parpus)
+    2.it is a react app
+    -npm create-react-app onephotographer
+    3.react router(for routing)
+    -npm install react-router-dom@6
+    4.firebase(for authentication)
+    -npm install firebase
+2.  react-firebase-hooks for easy to handel authentication system -npm install --save react-firebase-hooks

+3.

 In the project directory, you can run:

 ### `npm start`

-npm install react-router-dom@6
-npm install react-bootstrap bootstrap

-{/_ The following line can be included in your src/index.js or App.js file_/}

-import 'bootstrap/dist/css/bootstrap.min.css';

-npm install firebase

-npm install --save react-firebase-hooks

--requiteauth and routh setup

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`